Question: Is lower back pain before period sign of pregnancy or PMS?

 Sometimes, pain may get severe and prevent you from your normal academic or daily activities.

 Low back pain before period may just be a new symptom you are getting for the first time.
-If you’ve had sexual intercourse weeks back and confused if you’re having period sign or pregnancy, this guide explains what you must know.
+If you’ve had sexual intercourse weeks back and are confused if you’re having period sign or pregnancy, this guide explains what you must know.

 This article explains why you have back pain before period, signs that show you’re pregnant and steps to take.